Peralta Elementary School, Oakland, California

 Peralta Elementary School is a designated arts anchor school in the Oakland Unified School District.
-It was established in 1880 as a one-room schoolhouse, and today has around 325 students in 14 classrooms (K–5th).
+It was established in 1880 as a one-room schoolhouse, and today has around 350 students in 14 classrooms (TK–5th).

-The school has a tradition of family involvement and activism that stretches back to the 19th century.

 In 2006, Peralta was one of six schools in California where African-American students scored an API that exceeded 800 on the state STAR test.
 In 2008, Peralta demonstrated that academic targets were achieved for all subgroups at the school.

-Since the early 1990s the Peralta staff, students, families and neighbors have been working to make the school a green oasis.
-Tons of asphalt have been removed and replaced with edible gardens, a small amphitheater, a new kindergarten play area, and a California natives garden.
-The gardens are teaching too, helping students to learn about healthy eating, science, and stewardship of the land.
-Families help maintain the gardens during monthly work days, which build community and give students a feeling of ownership and responsibility for their school.
-Peralta's gardens have been held up as local and regional models.

-Peralta is a community hub, with events and activities such as a community yardsale, walkathon and spring festival called Peralta in Bloom.
+Activities held at the school include community yardsales, walkathons and spring festival called Peralta in Bloom.